 For the fixed DH system parameters, a shorthand characterization through an object identifier may yield more compact encoded messages than including literal values.
 A ClearToken that carries a DH-instance with fixed, standardized DH parameters, may reference the DH instance with a DH-OID in the tokenOID field; unless the tokenOID is used for other purposes (such as in clause 7/H.235.1 for a distinguished CryptoToken).
 The sender may additionally include the literal DH values but need not do so.

-In case several DH-instances are to be indicated each through a DH-OID, the DH-parameters in a distinguished CryptoToken (which is being occupied by H.235.1) shall be omitted by leaving dhkey absent, and all DH-instances shall then be carried within separate ClearTokens where the tokenOID holds the DH-OID, and dhkey may be left absent; any other fields within that ClearToken shall not be used.
+In case several DH-instances are to be indicated each through a DH-OID, the DH-parameters in a distinguished CryptoToken (which is being occupied by H.235.1) shall be omitted by leaving dhkey or dhkeyext absent, and all DH-instances shall then be carried within separate ClearTokens where the tokenOID holds the DH-OID, and dhkey or dhkeyext may be left absent; any other fields within that ClearToken shall not be used.

 NOTE 1 – This does not rule out the possibility to convey a DH instance in a distinguished CryptoToken or other available ClearTokens by literally including the DH parameter values.